JhonathaRicardo/IAS/README.md

 <code>   pyinstaller --onefile -w IAS_V1.0.0.py                </code>

-Users who do not use Python IDEs can utilize the software through the executable file available for download [here](https://drive.google.com/file/d/1K_-3wm8TOzxROLyAc22AkRXlRvD3GjjI/view?usp=sharing)
+Users who do not use Python IDEs can utilize the software through the executable file available for download [here](https://drive.google.com/drive/folders/1Sglw_tgiPsN5ZszKSvEVoS9Gcie-NB8N?usp=drive_link).
+>Note: Users can install IAS with 2 resolutions as default:
+  > IAS_V1.0.0_res45x45 - Version with width and height equal to 45% of monitor resolution.
+  > IAS_V1.0.0_res80x80 - Version with width and height equal to 45% of monitor resolution.

 ## How to use it
 The *Interferometry Analysis Software (IAS)* has a graphical interface to facilitate its use, and this section provides a simple review of the software's functions and how to employ them.